sickozell/SickoCV/README.md

 **Polyphonic Master INs**
 When this option is enabled the Master CV input accepts polyphonic cables according to V/Oct input polyphony.
 For example this can be used for velocity control.

-**Phase scan**
-This feature automatically sets Cue and Loop Start/Stop positions at zero crossing points to avoid loop clicks and pops eventually in combination with proper crossfade length.
-Be sure to disable it when using one-cycle waveforms, or simply use the specific preset (see below)

-**Reset Cursors**
-Resets Cue/Loop Start/stop to 0 and 100%.

 **EOC pulse from**
-This submenu sets whene the EOC pulses are triggered:
+This submenu sets when the EOC pulses are triggered:
 - TRG/GATE when is triggered to stop
 - STOP triggering
 - reached CUE END (on forward playback)